sveri/friend-ui/README.md

 ```

 ### E-Mail
-Friendui supports two different kinds of sending email which are configured in *friendui-config.edn* by the :mail-type tag
+Friendui supports two different kinds of sending email which are configured in *friendui-config.edn* by the :mail-type tag.
 1. *:sendmail* Expects a running sendmail on localhost by which the mail will be delivered.
 2. *:smtp* An extra *:smtp-data* map must be provided in the config which is passed as is to postal: [_https://github.com/drewr/postal_]

 ### Protocol